aaronralls/aaronralls.github.io/_posts/2019-01-07-5-reasons-to-start-blogging.md

 ### Be an advocate for others

-Writing will provide and opportunity for you to help others.
+Writing will provide an opportunity for you to help others.

 This could be a local charity or helping kids learn to code and providing a voice for them.